13 Common Pool Care Mistakes and How to Avoid Them

 • Perform brushing and scrubbing at least once a week

-By being mindful of these common pool maintenance mistakes and taking steps to avoid them, you can ensure that your pool remains clean, clear, and enjoyable for you and your family.
+By being mindful of these common pool maintenance mistakes and avoiding them, you can ensure that your pool remains clean, clear, and enjoyable for you and your family.

 4. Incorrect pH and Alkalinity Levels